docker/extensions-sdk/README.md

 window.ddClient.toastError("Something went wrong");
 ```

-### Communication with the plugin backend
+### Communication with the extension backend

-Accessing a socket exposed by your plugin VM service:
+Accessing a socket exposed by your extension VM service:

 ```typescript
 window.ddClient.backend